OmdenaAI/Algeria-Chapter-Green/Part 2/README.md

 <h2>:bar_chart:Folder Structure</h2>

-All the files uploaded should be in accordance with the following
+All the files uploaded should be in accordance with the following structure.

+**NOTE**- If the dataset is very large, kindly upload the drive link to it in the README.md file of that particular subproject instead of uploading the entire dataset.

 ```bash
 ├── Part 2
 │   ├── Subproject1- Indoor Climate Factors